Brand Names: Ginger Root

 - dificultad al levantar sus brazos, dificultad para subir o ponerse de pie;

 Do not take ginger without medical advice if you are using any of the following medications:

 - medications that slow blood clotting such as aspirin, clopidogrel (Plavix), diclofenac (Voltaren, Cataflam, others), ibuprofen (Advil, Motrin, others), naproxen (Anaprox, Naprosyn, others), dalteparin (Fragmin), enoxaparin (Lovenox), heparin, warfarin (Coumadin), and others;

 - any medication for high blood pressure; or

 - metronidazole (Flagyl).

 This list is not complete.
-Other drugs may interact with ginger, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this product guide.
+Other drugs may affect ginger, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.